 The Yún has 20 digital I/O pins (of which 7 can be used as PWM outputs and 12 as analog inputs), which are the same pins available on the Arduino Leonardo, and can be programmed through a Micro USB cable (not included) or over Wi-Fi.
 Power can be supplied to the Yún through a USB cable or the Vin pin (power supply not included).
 The Yún is also compatible with power over ethernet (PoE), but in order to use this feature you need to mount a PoE module on the board.

 Warning: When powering the board through the Vin pin, you must supply a regulated 5 V. There is no on-board voltage regulator for higher voltages, which will damage the board.

-The Arduino has a large support community and an extensive set of support libraries, making it a great introductory platform for embedded electronics.
-Note that we also offer a SparkFun Starter Kit for RedBoard and a SparkFun Inventor’s Kit, both of which include an Arduino-compatible RedBoard along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.
+The Arduino has a large support community and an extensive set of support libraries and hardware add-on “shields”, making it a great introductory platform for embedded electronics.
+Note that we also offer a SparkFun Inventor’s Kit, which includes an Arduino Uno along with an assortment of components (e.g. breadboard, sensors, jumper wires, and LEDs) that make it possible to create a number of fun introductory projects.

 More information about the Arduino Yún is available on Arduino’s website.

 The characteristics of the Yún’s two processors are shown below.

 (1) The Arduino Yún has 20 total available I/O lines; all of them can function as digital I/O lines, and twelve of them can be used as analog inputs.